isuruirj/wso2-custom-email-event-adapter/README.md

 # wso2-custom-email-output-event-adapter

-Custom Email Output Event Adapter to add users in the cc list based on the subject.
+Custom Email Output Event Adapter to add users in the cc list.

 Note: This is implemented for WSO2IS-5.10.0.
 If you want to use it in some other WSO2 server, you can simply modify the pom.xml file’s project dependency versions matching the same version packed in the product